 A lyre is an ancient stringed instrument with at least seven or eight strings.
 It was played to accompany singers and is mentioned many times in the Old Testament.

 ‘Sing praises to the LORD with the lyre,

 with the lyre and the sound of melody!‘ (Psalm 98:5, ESV)

 David, when he was a boy, famously played the lyre for King Saul and it refreshed him and made him well.
 You can read the story in 1 Samuel 16:14-23.

-Similar to the Lyre but larger and with more strings, the harp was primarily a melodic instrument and most likely was played to support singers.
+Similar to the Lyre but larger and with more strings, the harp was also played to support singers.

 ‘I will sing a new song to you, O God;